Amechi101/mit-courseware-6.00/README.md

 # Unlabel Scrap & Crawl Program v2.0.0

 ### Problem:
-So right now our competitors all do something similar to us they try incorporating having different and many emerging/independent designers.
-Some are more broad in the designers they curate, others are more specific in their curation and in many cases resources contain the same designers as the other resources with just some slightly different products or how they position themselves in the market to sell to the users.
+So right now our competitors all do something similar to us they try incorporating having different and many emerging/independent designers, with seemingly great selection and quality.
+Some are more broad in the designers they curate, others are more specific in their curation and in many cases resources contain the same designers as other resources with just some slightly different products or how they position themselves in the market to sell to the users they seek.
 But lets face it we all seem to be in the same vertical nonetheless.

 However, this creates some fragmentation within the web as you search for resources to find new designers, being that the ultimate goal is finding something new.
 The time and effort it takes is extremely time consuming when getting mixed search results surfing the web trying to find the best available resource to explore or sometimes not even knowing where to start your search in finding new designers or at this point on the frustration ladder anything new.